 “So?”

-“So,” Denth replied, “it’s also the day when your sister will be presented to the council of Gods as their new queen.
+“So,” Denth replied, “it’s also the day when your sister will be presented to the Court of Gods as their new queen.
 I suspect that you’ll want to go get a good look at her, see how she’s holding up.
 And, if you’re going to do that, you’ll want to get moving.
 Court will begin pretty soon here.”

 Vivenna folded her arms, not moving.
-“I’ve read all about the court, Denth, and I’m aware of it.
-For instance, I know that I couldn’t get in to watch the proceedings.
-If you want into the court, you either have to be favored of one of the Gods, be extremely influential, or you have to draw lottery.
-I haven’t time or opportunity for any of those.”
+“I’ve been tutored all about the court, Denth.
+I know things--like the fact that regular people can’t just walk into the Court of Gods.
+If you want into the court to watch judgments, you either have to be favored of one of the Gods, be extremely influential, or you have to draw lottery.”

 “True,” Denth said, leaning against the banister.
-“If only we knew someone with enough BioChromatic Breath to instantly be considered influential and important, and therefore easily gain entrance to the court without being questioned or inconvienced.”
+“If only we knew someone with enough BioChromatic Breath to instantly be considered influential and important, and therefore easily gain entrance to the court without being questioned.”

 “Ah, Denth,” Tonk Fah said.
-“Someone has to have at least fifty Breath to be considered worthy of watching court.”
+“Someone has to have at least fifty Breath to be considered worthy of watching judgments!
+That’s a terribly high number.”

 Vivenna paused.
 “And. . .how much Breath do I have?”